Mouse Deep Dive

 Mouse APIs

-Terminal.Gui provides the following APIs for handling mouse input:
+Terminal.Gui provides these APIs for handling mouse input:

 Mouse Bindings